 SEO is critical to getting listed high on page one for relevant keywords and driving traffic to your website.
 We’re referring to “organic search,” not traffic generated by ads where you pay for every click.
 You need an SEO strategy and that requires expertise with keyword and content optimization.

-2. Content is King – Content should be a major driver in your digital marketing strategy, for attracting visitors to your website, converting them into customers, and creating evangelists for your brand.
+2. Content is King – Content should be a major driver in your strategy, for attracting visitors to your website, converting them into customers, and creating evangelists for your brand.

 - Content & SEO - Relevant, quality content gets recognized by search engines and will boost your search engine rankings.